 - Designing medical devices

-- Planning and conducting medical device clinical investigations
+- Planning and conducting medical device clinical studies

 - Informing CDRH's thinking on current issues impacting a patient community